theberrigan/s3-deploy/README.md

 You can also specify the `Cache-Control: max-age=X` header, where X is the number of seconds given item will be kept in the cache for.
 Just add `--cache X` parameter.
 By default this value is undefined.

+You can also specify the `ETag: X` header, where X is either user-defined value for this header, or MD5 of the content.
+To provide a custom value use `--etag X` parameter.
+To automatically fill this header with MD5 hash of the file, just use `--tag` parameter without any value.
+Internally the tool will generate MD5 hash of the content and will set it as the ETag header value.
+By default this parameter is undefined.

 ## Commands

 ### Production build